Crathorne Hall

 Crathorne Hall is a historic building in Crathorne, North Yorkshire, a village in England.

 The Crathorne family first built a manor house in the village in the 14th century, but by 1808 had reconstructed it as a plan and modern building.
 In the early 20th century, it was converted into cottages.
 In 1904, J. L. Dugdale built a new hall, on a different site.
-The Dugdale family hosted guests including Harold Macmillan, Elizabeth, the Queen Mother and John Cleese, before selling the property in 1977.
+The Dugdale family hosted guests including Harold Macmillan, Queen Elizabeth the Queen Mother and John Cleese, before selling the property in 1977.
 The building was grade II* listed in 1982.
 In 2004, it suffered a fire which destroyed much of the east wing, but it was repaired at a cost of £4 million and reopened the following year.